Spantax Flight 995: Response

 Immediately after the accident, the civil governor of Malaga, José Estévez Méndez, visited the site and directed the search and rescue efforts.
 Later in the afternoon, multiple high-ranking Spanish officials arrived at the airport, including then-Spanish Minister of Transport, Tourism, and Communications, Luis Gámir; President of Andalusia Rafael Escuredo; and Spanish Prime Minister Leopoldo Calvo-Sotelo.
 At the airport, Gámir announced that they were investigating all possible theories during a press conference.
 He later added the updated figures of the death toll, including those who were still listed as missing.
 Malaga's mayor, Pedro Aparicio, stated that they would provide everything for the care of the injured passengers.

 In response to the crash, calls for blood donations were issued throughout Malaga.
 All hospitals were notified, and thousands of residents of Malaga lined up towards donation centers to donate their blood.
-Hotels across the city were used for temporary accommodations for the survivors and relatives of the victims.
+Hotels across the city were used for temporary accommodation for the survivors and relatives of the victims.

 During the salvage operation, the Spanish Civil Guard managed to recover two and a half million pesetas from a double-deck suitcase from the wreckage.
 The discovery might have pointed to a currency theft, as at the time of the crash only 800 pesetas were allowed to be brought out from Spain.

 A memorial service was held at Malaga Airport for the victims of the crash.
 Relatives were flown to Spain, which provided free flights and accommodations.
 The identified victims were lined up inside a military chapel in simple wooden caskets.
 The service was attended by at least 500 people, including government officials.
 Surviving passengers, including several injured ones, also attended the service.
 Medical personnel had to carry some of the attendees during the service as their composure broke.